Triweb/triweb/README.md

  * Holds an array of runtime arguments for the `Triweb.Container` that have been extracted
  * from DNS TXT records associated with the domain name prefixed by "_triweb.".
 These
  * arguments provide configuration or operational parameters for the container,
- * derived from the DNS TXT records of the form "keyword1 keyword1-value option1=val1 option2=val2".
+ * derived from the DNS TXT records of the form:
+ * `_triweb.domain.example TXT "keyword1 keyword1-value option1=val1 option2=val2"`
  *
  * Each entry in the array represents a single TXT record, parsed into an object with
  * a `key`, a `value`, and an `options` object.
 The `options` object maps option